wthisthat/Identity-Authentication-System/README.md

 To run system:
 1. Have Python installed in the local computer
 2. Setup MySQL in local system (Window: https://dev.mysql.com/downloads/installer/)
-3. Unzip SYSTEM_SOURCE_CODE.zip
-4. Install all required packages in requirements.txt (command: pip install -r /path/to/requirements.txt)
+3. Install all required packages in requirements.txt (command: pip install -r /path/to/requirements.txt)
-5. Open the folder where the system python files at in an IDE
+4. Open the folder where the system python files at in an IDE
-6. Run main.py
+5. Run main.py

 To process FDDB dataset for YOLOv5 training:
 1. Download FDDB dataset and annotation from http://vis-www.cs.umass.edu/fddb/